Editorial: Shopping locally for the holidays benefits the whole community - BC Local News

 You might even find you enjoy your shopping experience more with the personal, local touch.

 So before heading online to shop trans-national mega corporations, consider, at least, heading to the local shops in your community.
+Especially if you’re still looking for that special item, getting it here means getting in time for the big day, too.
 There’s no time like Christmas to find a new favourite go-to.